 Chelsea cash crisis ‘will not go away’ after Roman Abramovich hit with sanctions

-Thomas Tuchel insists he is happy to remain the Chelsea manager but admitted the “situation will not go away” after owner Roman Abramovich was hit with asset-freezing sanctions by the UK Government.
+Thomas Tuchel insists he is happy to remain the Chelsea manager but admits the “situation will not go away” after owner Roman Abramovich was hit with asset-freezing sanctions by the UK government.

-The Treasury would approve a new license for the sale on the proviso no profit would go to Abramovich, although the uncertainty is bound to create anxiety at Stamford Bridge.
+FOLLOW Chelsea news LIVE: Roman Abramovich sanctioned as doubts grow over Nike’s £900m shirt deal

-On the pitch, however, a 3-1 win was secured at Norwich by the men while the women’s side beat West Ham by a 4-1 score on Thursday night.
+The Treasury would have to approve a new licence for the sale, on the proviso no profit would go to Abramovich, and the uncertainty is bound to create anxiety at Stamford Bridge.

-“The situation will not go away, maybe tomorrow it will change again but it will not go away,” Tuchel said.
+On the pitch, however, the men’s team secured a 3-1 win at Norwich, while the women’s side beat West Ham 4-1 on Thursday night.

 “I don’t have another answer for you.
 Relief would mean we struggle with all the information and news out there.
 It is a big change from yesterday to today.
 At the moment it seems on the football side it is almost protected.